Arrests at Alabama Capitol protest for Medicaid expansion

 This is the second time members of the group have been arrested.

+Sanders said they were willing to get arrested to continue to draw attention to the issue of Medicaid expansion.

+“The issue of saving lives is not only important, but urgent.
+We have been holding press conferences, and other demonstrations for six or seven years … It is important that we continue to put this issue in the minds and hearts of the governor and the people of Alabama,” Sanders said.

-The group returned for the painting protest despite that five members of the group were arrested earlier in the month for writing Black Lives Matter and Expand Medicaid on the same spot.
-They said the two women in the group were strip-searched at the jail.
+The group returned for the painting protest after five members of the group were arrested earlier in the month for writing Black Lives Matter and Expand Medicaid on the same spot.
+They said the two women in the group were strip-searched at the jail that time.

 Sign up for Daily Newsletters